-Available to all Prodigy Premium Members, Our Grade Override tool allows parents to bypass the results of the Placement Test and fix in-game questions at a specific grade level.
+Available to all Prodigy Members, our Grade Override tool allows parents to bypass the results of the Placement Test and fix in-game questions at a specific grade level.

 For example, if the Placement Test places your child in Grade 3 but you think they should be answering Grade 4 questions, you can fix your child’s grade level at Grade 4.